DavidK4leido5/DavidK4leido5/README.md

 ## Full-Stack Engineer | Building Businesses from Concept to Infrastructure

 I transform ideas into high-performance digital businesses.
-I don't just write code—I architect scalable, end-to-end solutions that drive growth, reliability, and exceptional user experiences.
+I don't just write code, I architect scalable, end-to-end solutions that drive growth, reliability, and exceptional user experiences.
 From initial product concept and UI/UX design to robust cloud infrastructure and CI/CD pipelines, I manage the full lifecycle of product development to help your business thrive.

 ---